 The term malaria comes from the Italian mala aria – literally “bad air”.
 It was once known as ague or marsh fever, due to its association with swamps and marshland.
 Malaria was once common in North America and Europe – it’s thought to have been a major factor in the fall of the Roman Empire.
 These days, malaria occurs in or close to the tropics, primarily in developing nations.

 There are five known types of malaria parasite and they’re becoming increasingly resistant to current anti-malarial drugs.
-There’s been good progress reducing the incidence of malaria using repellents and mosquito nets, and the disease has been eradicated from some areas.
-But around the world, researchers continue to look for a vaccine, and for more effective treatments.
+Good progress reducing the incidence of malaria using repellents and mosquito nets has seen the disease eradicated from some areas.
+But around the world, researchers continue their urgent work to devise a vaccine and more effective malaria treatments.

 During World War Two, malaria was a major problem for troops on both sides in the Asia-Pacific theatre.
-It was quite common then to deliberately infect people with malaria as part of research looking for treatments and cures, particularly here in Cairns.
+Researchers commonly infected people with malaria while looking for treatments and cures, particularly here in Cairns.
 That practice fell out of favour, but is now being used again by the Queensland Institute of Medical Research.